 The Working Group discussed this point and felt that it is outside of the scope of the group.

 An IDNO respondent suggested that this issue is as much about DUoS charging as it is about managing connection arrangements.
 The Working Group discussed this comment and noted that that DUoS charging is outside the scope of the CP, but the group recognises that whilst the DNO has the obligation to maintain the capacity for a customer at the de-energised site, the DNO does not charge DUoS to the Supplier under current arrangements.
-The Working Group also noted that DCP 161 is reviewing excess capacity charges.

 DCP 114 – FOURTH CONSULTATION